ubuntu/archive_yaru.dart/README.md

     ```dart
     import 'package:yaru/yaru.dart' as yaru;
     ```
-3. Inside your `MaterialApp` set `theme` to `yaru.lightTheme` which is the standard light theme and `darkTheme` to `yaru.darkTheme` to get the yaru dark theme.
+3. Inside your `MaterialApp` set `theme` to `yaru.Theme.light` which is the standard light theme and `darkTheme` to `yaru.Theme.dark` to get the yaru dark theme.
 The `darkTheme` property is used when you toggle your system theme to dark:

     ```dart
     MaterialApp(
-          theme: yaru.lightTheme,
+          theme: yaru.Theme.light,
-          darkTheme: yaru.darkTheme,
+          darkTheme: yaru.Theme.dark,
           home: Scaffold(
             appBar: AppBar(
               title: Text('Yaru Theme'),